 Put bicycles, hose, garden tools, pool toys in the garage

 Arrange patio furniture neatly

-Add seasonal plant pots for splash of colour (Lidl often have a good cheap selection if you’re keen to not spend too much!)
+Add seasonal plant pots for a splash of colour (Lidl often has a good cheap selection if you’re keen to not spend too much!)